pirate/wireguard-docs/README.md

 ### NAT To NAT Connections

-WireGuard can sometimes natively make connections between two clients behind NATs without need of a public relay server, but in most cases this is not possible.
-NAT-to-NAT connections are not possible unless at least one host has a stable, publicly-accessible IP address:port pair that can be hardcoded ahead of time, whether thats using a FQDN updated with dnymaic DNS, or a static public IP with a non-randomized NAT port opened by outgoing packets, anything works as long as all peers can communicate it beforehand and it doesn't change once the connection is initiated.
+WireGuard can sometimes natively make connections between two clients behind NATs without the need for a public relay server, but in most cases this is not possible.
+NAT-to-NAT connections are not possible unless at least one host has a stable, publicly-accessible IP address:port pair that can be hardcoded ahead of time, whether thats using a FQDN updated with Dynamic DNS, or a static public IP with a non-randomized NAT port opened by outgoing packets, anything works as long as all peers can communicate it beforehand and it doesn't change once the connection is initiated.

 Wireguard does not search for a hole-punching port dynamically like WebRTC/N2N as it has no concept of a signaling server to communicate the port to the other side, it only works with a hardcoded `Endpoint` address and `ListenPort`, and `PersistentKeepalive` set to some non-null value on both sides.

 #### The hole-punching connection process

  1. Peer1 sends a UDP packet to Peer2, it's rejected Peer2's NAT router immediately, but that's ok, the only purpose was to get Peer1's NAT to start forwarding any expected UDP responses back to Peer1 behind its NAT
- 2. Peer2 sends a UDP packet to Peer1, it's accepted and fowarded to Peer1 as Peer1's NAT server is already expecting responses from Peer2 because of the initial outgoing packet
+ 2. Peer2 sends a UDP packet to Peer1, it's accepted and forwarded to Peer1 as Peer1's NAT server is already expecting responses from Peer2 because of the initial outgoing packet
  3. Peer1 sends a UDP response to Peer2's packet, it's accepted and forwarded by Peer2's NAT server as it's also expecting responses because of the initial outgoing packet

 This process of sending an initial packet that gets rejected, then using the fact that the router has now created a forwarding rule to accept responses is called "UDP hole-punching".